fetchai/agents-aea/docs/thermometer.md

 Another step that we avoided is the usage of a smart contract that could store the readings from the sensor.
 As a result, we interact with a ledger only to complete a transaction.

 Since the AEA framework enables us to use third-party libraries we don't have to do something to be able to read from the sensor.
 The `aea install` command will install each dependency that the specific AEA needs and is listed in the skill's yaml file.
-Though, the AEA must run inside a Raspberry Pi or any other linux system.
+Though, the AEA must run inside a Raspberry Pi or any other linux system, and the sensor must be connected to the usb port.

 ### Launch an OEF node
 In a separate terminal, launch a local OEF node (for search and discovery).